 Between Spring and Summer is the best time to see The Shore, with the wildlife flourishing in the area.
 I love seeing the ducklings in the water.

 The Shore used to be quite a tough area of Edinburgh, but has become gentrified over the years and is now relatively safe.
-The lighter evenings are not long away now is a good time to enjoy some of the bars with patios to have a drink on – I particularly like a newish bar called Leith Beer Co, which has a very good sized patio.
+The lighter evenings are in full swing now and it’s a good time to enjoy some of the bars with patios to have a drink on – I particularly like Salvation, which has a very good sized patio.
 The best way to get to The Shore is to take a number 22 bus eastbound from Princes Street (the buses are every 5 – 10) minutes.
 It should take around 20 minutes from the town centre.